magiclabs/wagmi-magic-connector-demo-v2/README.md

 * {isLoading ?
 "Sending..." : "Send"} is now {isLoading ?
 "Sending..." : "Send Transaction"}.

-* Success message display based on isSuccess and transaction hash link to Etherscan is removed, replaced by {hash && <div>Transaction Hash: {hash}</div>}.
+* Success message display based on isSuccess and transaction hash link to Etherscan is removed, replaced by {hash && Transaction Hash: {hash}}.

 * The detailed configuration in useSignMessage including message and onSuccess callback is simplified to direct use without inline configuration. signMessage(); is now signMessage({ message: message });